Undergraduate Researcher Program

 - Letter of support from a full-time Bentley faculty member willing to serve as mentor -- if identified (see description below).

-Bentley University's Health Thought Leadership Network is sponsoring a few Valente UG Researcher whose research proposal will be related to health.
+Bentley University's Center for Health and Business is sponsoring a Valente UG Researcher whose research proposal will be related to health.
 We define health very broadly and would consider topics including, but not limited to, healthcare systems and administration, health-related technology and innovation, patient experience and healthcare information and how biological, psychological and social factors impact health.
-For a list of potential faculty mentors and their health-related research areas, please see the Health TLN website.
-If you would like to be considered for the Health TLN fellowship, please indicate so in your application.
+For a list of potential faculty mentors and their health-related research areas, please see the CHB website.
+If you would like to be considered for the Center for Health and Business fellowship, please indicate so in your application.

 Faculty Mentor Role Description - for Applicants